2017 Events at The Good Life Center

 Masi Ngidi-Brown, PhD, is a curious scholar, researcher, and student of life with a passion to make a difference.
 He has a Bachelors degree in International Relations, a Masters degree in Education, and a PhD in Language, Literacy, and Culture.
 Masi has an educational and occupational background in diversity management, cultural politics, social inequality, multicultural organization and educational practices that spans two continents.
 His approach to life and work are grounded in the philosophy of Ubuntu – a native, cultural perspective from his birth place, Durban, South Africa.

-A discussion about the latest research on bees and their importance to our food supply.
+A discussion about the latest research on native bees and how to improve their habitats around the farm and garden.

-Allison Dibble lives in Blue Hill.
-She is a conservation biologist and assistant research professor at the University of Maine, Orono, and an expert in the fields of native bee conservation and pollution ecology.
+Alison Dibble lives in Brooklin, ME.
+She is a Conservation Biology and Assistant Research Professor at the University of Maine, Orono, where she studies native bee conservation and pollination ecology.

 Maine native reads from her latest book about her research and experience with GMOs.